0xTCG/sequre/README.md

 ### Online run

-To run the same procedure on multiple machines, [install](#quick-start) Sequre and reconfigure the network within Sequre's [settings file](dsl/settings.seq) at each machine separatelly.
+To run the same procedure on multiple machines, [install](#quick-start) Sequre and reconfigure the network within Sequre's [settings file](dsl/settings.seq) at each machine separately.

 Example network configuration (`dsl/settings.seq` --- the addresses are fictional):
 ```python